-During the year ended 31st March, 2017, the Company provided performance guarantee for KCL regarding the management, operation and maintenance of a vehicle examination center.
+During the year ended 31 March 2018 and 2017, the Company provided performance guarantee for KCL regarding the management, operation and maintenance of a vehicle examination center.
 The letter of guarantee contains no specific amount and will terminate in May 2019.
-A counter-guarantee of 78% of the guarantee liability was provided by a shareholder of one of the shareholders of the associate.
+A counter-guarantee of 78% of the guarantee liability was provided by one of the ultimate shareholders of TGHL.

-29. Transactions and balances with related parties (Continued)
+31. Transactions and balances with related parties (Continued)